AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in September 2025

++++**Maintenance Updates week of September 7-13, 2025**

+### Maintenance Updates week of September 7-13, 2025

+Updates this week include only minor or less prominent bug fixes.
+Workfront Support will notify you when an issue you submitted is fixed.

++++

 +++**Maintenance Updates week of August 31-September 6, 2025**

 ### Maintenance Update week of August 31-September 6, 2025